taverianov/cloudlinux-documentation/docs/shared-pro/centralized-monitoring/README.md

 * View system metrics for all clients’ end servers
 * View the LVE statistics per user for all clients’ end servers
+* Enable AccelerateWP Free on all compatible servers

 ## Installation